TRICKLE(1) | General Commands Manual | TRICKLE(1) |

 trickle

-will try to let the application transceive data.
+will try to let the application transcieve data.
 Smaller values will result in a more continuous (smooth) session, while larger values may produce bursts in the sending and receiving data.
-Smaller values (0.1 - 1 s) are ideal for interactive applications while slightly larger values (1 - 10 s) are better for applications that need bulk transfer. -l
+Smaller values (0.1 - 1 s) are ideal for interactive applications while slightly larger values (1 - 10 s) are better for applications that need bulk transfer.
+The default value is 3 seconds. -l

 length- Set smoothing length to length KB.
 The smoothing